 When we think of Thanksgiving, we often think of a table full of good food and time spent with family.
 It’s the perfect time for us to teach our children to be thankful for what we have, and for each other.

-Have the kids make this adorable turkey handprint card to give to someone they’re thankful for this Thanksgiving holiday!
+Have the kids make this cute turkey handprint card to give to someone they’re thankful for this Thanksgiving holiday!

-Also, be sure to check out all our Thanksgiving crafts for more ideas!
+Also, check out all our Thanksgiving crafts for more ideas!

 Turkey Card Craft